rraharjo/rsql/readme.md

 6. insert row:
     - Syntax: INSERT INTO $table_name VALUES ($val_1, $val_2, ...), ($val_1, val_2, ...), ...
     - Ex: INSERT INTO table_1 VALUES (10000, "2002-10-10"), (50000, 2002-10-10)
     - Note: any leading/trailing space to the values will be removed.
-Use quotation marks would override this behavior.
+Use quotation marks to override this behavior.
 7. search row:
     - syntax (v1): SELECT FROM $table_name
     - syntax (v2): SELECT FROM $table_name WHERE $primary_col $symbol $values AND ($col $symbol $values OR ($col $symbol $values AND $col $symbol %values))